sam-andaluri/scool-cloud-protocol/README.md

 ### Disclaimer

 This project is a personal project to learn and use the knowledge to advance science in a way that helps me and children make a small contribution.
-I do not directly or indirectly endorsing a given cloud provider.
+I'm not directly or indirectly endorsing a given cloud provider.
 I'm not comparing/contrasting the features or recommending one provider over the other.
 Opinions expressed in this project are my own.
 Please feel free to use any or all of this project at your own risk.